Municipal Accommodation Tax (MAT)

 You were very kind to respond so quickly and substantively to my question.
 My original query was based on a review of other city MAT policies and I saw that Niagara Falls was using a $2.00 per room charge rather than a 4 or other % levy.
 I couldn’t see anywhere in the MAT Regulations where there was a choice or flexibility in approach.
 Perhaps I should contact NF staff directly.
 Thanks again for getting back to me on the earlier request.

-Michael asked about 4 years ago
+Michael asked over 4 years ago

 Thanks, at this time changing the rate from 4% to something else most likely would not be considered until the end of the pilot project which is a little over 2 years away.